Tech-Workers-Coalition-Italia/mobilizon-reshare/doc/dependency-hell.md

 You now have two alternatives:

 1. You try to follow the next step about system dependencies. `channels-lock.scm` locks everything: as long as the Guix commit specified in that file does not change, `guix time-machine` will look for the exact same package graph.
 This means that every time we build the image we get the same exact dependencies we ask for, but this semantics is slightly different from Poetry's lock-file which instead tracks the **latest version** (within the constraints) available on Pypi.
 Having a more updated Guix version may allow for a more updated mapping of Pypi.
 2. You find the package (or packages) responsible for the mismatch and try to manipulate it to follow Poetry's constraints.
 This requires some basic Scheme understanding but nothing complex.
-There are many ways a Guix package can be programmatically manipulated as it's just a structured Scheme record, you can start by looking into [package variants](https://guix.gnu.org/en/manual/devel/en/guix.html#Defining-Package-Variants) or also directly at `docker/mobilizon-reshare.scm`.
+There are many ways a Guix package can be programmatically manipulated as it's just a structured Scheme record, you can start by looking into [package variants](https://guix.gnu.org/en/manual/devel/en/guix.html#Defining-Package-Variants) or also directly at the [channel code](https://github.com/fishinthecalculator/mobilizon-reshare-guix/tree/main/modules/mobilizon-reshare).

 ### System dependencies